jasonhemann/21SP-CS5963/syllabus.md

 # Required Texts

 There are no required texts for this course.
-I will post to the Resources page select chapters from The Reasoned Schemer, and a number of links to workshops and presentations, conference talks, or research papers.
+I will post to the Schedule page select chapters from The Reasoned Schemer, and a number of links to workshops and presentations, conference talks, or research papers.
+You may also find more on the Readings page.

 # Academic Accommodations